bdavis222/dot-scanner/README.md

 #### Blob Size

 This option sets the radius (or, more accurately, roughly the half width of a square) of exclusion around "blobs" (in pixels).
 Blobs are regions of the image that are saturated and overexposed.
 For example, if the blob size is set to 5, then a square region extending 5 pixels in each direction (left, right, up, and down) will be defined from each overexposed pixel (meaning the square will span 11 pixels on each side, including the central pixel), and all of the pixels within those regions will be ignored during analysis.
-This ensures that the "dots"---the dimmer particles of interest in the image---are not too close to any of these regions, and thus the outer edges of blobs are not confused as dots.
+This ensures that the "dots"-the dimmer particles of interest in the image-are not too close to any of these regions, and thus the outer edges of blobs are not confused as dots.

 #### Dot Size